Burnt offering (Judaism)

 in the temple in Jerusalem that was completely consumed by fire.
 The skin of the animal, however, was not burnt but given to the priests respective of their priestly division.
-These skins are listed as one of the twenty-four priestly gifts in Tosefta Hallah.
+These skins are listed as one of the twenty-four priestly gifts in Tosefta Hallah (or Tosefta Challah).

 Etymology

 The Hebrew noun olah (עֹלָה) occurs 289 times in the Masoretic Text of the Hebrew Bible.
 It means "that which goes up [in smoke]".
 It is formed from the active participle of the verb alah (עָלָה), "to cause to ascend."
 It was sometimes also called kalil, an associated word found in Leviticus, meaning "entire".

 Its traditional name in English is "holocaust", and the word olah has traditionally been translated as "burnt offering."
 The term was translated as holocauston in the Septuagint.
 Today, some English Bible translations render the word as holocaust, and others translate it as "burnt offering".
 For example, Exodus a is translated in the New American Bible as Then Jethro, the father-in-law of Moses, brought a holocaust and other sacrifices to God, while it is translated in the New International Version as Then Jethro, Moses' father-in-law, brought a burnt offering and other sacrifices to God.

 In classical rabbinical literature, there are several different etymologies given for the term olah, though all agree that it literally translates as (that which) goes up.
 Some classical rabbis argued that the term referred to ascent of the mind after making the sacrifice, implying that the sacrifice was for atonement for evil thoughts, while others argued that it was a sacrifice to the highest, because it is entirely intended for God.
 Modern scholars, however, argue that it simply refers to the burning process, as the meat goes up in flames.